 We're officially into the Spring season, and that means it's time to address your closet again.
 The change in seasons means a change in the types of clothes you wear, sure, but the new season also means opportunity first and foremost.
 It's a chance to consider a few style upgrades or new digs you haven’t given a run before.
 So, to help get you dialed in here's a list of items we're really digging right now, all of which are going help you meet the season's needs and increase your style quotient in a really cool way.

-Not just any blazer, but right now it’s time for something that's seasonally-appropriate, and the texture and light weight of a linen blazer is going to help you bring the thunder.
-It does double-duty in a snap and can be dressed down with dark jeans and chelseas or boots, or dressed up with slacks or chinos and your favorite double monks.
+Not just any blazer, but right now it’s time for something that's seasonally-appropriate, and the texture and light weight of a cotton or linen blazer is going to help you bring the thunder.
+It does double-duty in a snap and can be dressed down with dark jeans and Chelseas or boots, or dressed up with slacks or chinos and your favorite double monks.

 A Chambray Shirt

 The iconic worker shirt, chambray is definitely a style workhorse.
-What’s cool about a chambray shirt is that you can wear it practically year round, depending on the thickness of the fabric.
+What’s cool about a chambray shirt s that you can wear it practically year-round, depending on the thickness of the fabric.
 Wear one with a smart pair of chinos, or add it to a suit to change up your office style.
 Change up the shoes to add or subtract some formality and you’ve got a seven-day-a-week shirt.

 Assuming you've got a good stable of the basics going (navy, khaki, grey), it's time to take that next step and add in a bit more color.
 Don't think of olive chinos as "WTF Green Pants", simply think of them as an extension of tan or khaki.
 They're an earth tone and in the same general family so they will match with basically everything that khaki would (think: blue, navy, white, grey).
 They're appropriate in all settings but are just different enough to add a nice change of pace.